 Washington Program Cost Effectiveness & Emerging Technologies

-As the energy efficiency market continues to develop, and cost-effective conservation technologies become increasingly available, the equipment standards and accessibility to such measures may evolve over time.
+As the energy efficiency market continues to develop and cost-effective conservation technologies become increasingly available, the equipment standards and accessibility to such measures may evolve over time.
 In order to ensure the Company’s DSM offerings stay current, Cascade engages in a regular review of the measure-mix within its conservation portfolio.
 Measures are added, removed, replaced, or modified when it is determined that new technologies of equal or greater cost-effectiveness are available to the market.
 However, the emergence of a high-performance natural gas conservation technology will only have positive energy-savings impacts if customers are willing to pay the initial higher costs associated with the purchase and installation of cutting edge efficiency measures.
-By monitoring and updating the measures and incentive levels within Cascade’s Conservation Incentive Program, the Company is able to ensure ratepayers have access to an optimal level of behavior-motivating incentives needed to encourage the purchase of cutting-edge, cost effective, gas conservation technologies.
+By monitoring and updating the measures and incentive levels within Cascade’s Conservation Incentive Program (CIP), the Company is able to ensure ratepayers have access to an optimal level of behavior-motivating incentives needed to encourage the purchase of cutting-edge, cost effective, gas conservation technologies.
 In addition to monitoring the viability of more “traditional” natural gas conservation measures, the Company also engages in concurrent efforts to research and determine the feasibility of emerging high-efficiency gas technologies such as the commercial application of high-efficiency natural gas heat pumps.
 More details regarding both sets of efforts can be found below:

 DSM Portfolio Updates

-In spring of 2012 the Company submitted several proposed program updates to the WUTC which were approved with an effective date of April 13, 2012.
-Updates included the replacement of .62 EF water heaters with models meeting the .64 EF standard; the inclusion of rebates for .91 EF tankless water heaters; significant additions to
+In spring of 2012, the Company submitted several proposed program updates to the WUTC which were approved with an effective date of April 13, 2012.
+Updates included the replacement of .62 EF (Energy Factor) water heaters with models meeting the .64 EF standard; the inclusion of rebates for .91 EF tankless water heaters; significant additions to

 the Commercial Kitchen and Foodservice Sectors of the CIP; and the modification of our custom program to include residential structures that are part of a larger commercial project.
 In addition to these changes, several measures were adjusted to more accurately reflect incremental savings and costs in light of evolving equipment standards.
 A full listing of program changes can be found below:

 Additions